We are deeply sorry for your loss - the staff at Hennessey Funeral Home & Crematory

 A celebration of Jack’s life will be held on February 5, 2022, at 4:00 p.m. at the Rockwood South Hill Summit located at 2850 E. Rockhurst Lane, Spokane, WA 99223.

 Due to Covid restrictions our celebration of Jack's life will NOT be able to take place February 5th.

-To plant a tree in memory of John L Harvey, please click here.
+To plant a beautiful memorial tree in memory of John L Harvey, please visit our Tree Store.